Lightspeedpy API¶

 float

-- class lightspeedpy.PixelProperties(bias, widths, skew, source_data_set, dest_data_set)¶
+- class lightspeedpy.PixelProperties(bias, widths, params, source_data_set, dest_data_set)¶

 Bases: